 There’s also Jayson Tatum, the promising rookie draft pick that’s been thrust into an immediate role following the loss of Gordon Hayward.
 The Celtics did a smart thing by flipping the number one draft pick to the 76ers and winging back to get Tatum.

-That said, no player on the Celtics roster (or in the league for that matter, save for Jordan Bell) has more upside than diamond-in-the-rough small forward Jaylen Brown.
+That said, no player on the Celtics roster (or in the league for that matter) has more upside than diamond-in-the-rough small forward Jaylen Brown.
 Brown was the third overall pick out of Cal in the 2016 draft.
 It seems that scouts paid partial attention to him despite his All-Pac-12 honors.
 However, the Celtics wasted little time in pouncing on Brown the first chance they got.
 Also unique to this situation is that Brown, often described as an introvert and scholar, represented himself without hiring an agent.
 This doesn’t sound so far-fetched for an athlete that studies languages in his spare time and plays chess.

 Let’s get one thing clear from the get-go; Jaylen Brown is the real deal.
 Need a pull-up jumper from anywhere in the paint?
 Give it to Brown.
 How about a three pointer from the corner?
 Find Brown.
 Want to see someone get acrobatically posterized above the rim?
 Brown.
 Need a shot blocked?
 Brown’s got it!
 Need to slow down the opponent’s best player?
 Give the assignment to Brown.
 Okay, what if that player is LeBron James?
 Yep, go ahead, give the assignment to Brown.
 Heck, if the United Parcel Service were serious about their own marketing campaign, then they’d make Jaylen their pitchman because at the end of the day, Brown delivers.